Latest SeedProd News

 After connecting your email list to your registration page, you can configure a few more settings.
 To see them, click the Page Settings tab at the top of your screen.

-On this page, you can edit your General settings by giving your page a new name, URL, or even set it to draft or publish.
+On this page, you can edit your General settings by giving your page a new name, URL, or setting it to draft or publish.

-In the Analytics section, you can view your signup page performance settings in Google Analytics plugins like MonsterInsights.
-You can do the same in the SEO section and set your page’s SEO metadata using WordPress SEO plugins like All in One SEO.
+In the Analytics section, you can view your signup page performance in Google Analytics plugins like MonsterInsights.
+You can do the same in the SEO section and set your page’s SEO metadata using plugins like All in One SEO.

-The Scripts area allows you to add custom scripts and code snippets, such as cookies and tracking pixels.
+The Scripts area lets you add custom scripts and code snippets, such as cookies and tracking pixels.

 When you’ve customized your sign up page settings, remember to click the Save button.